dustinpfister/blog_posts/_posts/js-getting-started.md

 ## 4 - Conclusion

-Getting started with javaScript is not so hard, it just takes time and patience.
+Getting started with javaScript is not so hard, it just takes some time and patience.
 There is a great deal more to write about when it comes to making an actual project of some kind, but for the sake of keeping this post simple I just covered a few pointers for now.

-This is a post that I will come back to at some point to revise, and expand.
-If you are new to javaScript and have anything I think I should add please let me know in the comments.
+This is a post that I will come back to at some point to revise, and expand, in fact I have done so several times all ready.
+There is maybe expanding this post with at least a few basic, and hopefully fun examples of javaScript.
+When it comes to this I have [wrote a collection of posts that serve as basic, and some not so basic canvas examples](/2020/03/23/canvas-example/).